Lewis (hip) is active for Sunday's game against the Raiders.

-Lewis did not practice in any capacity this week, and will miss his second consecutive game due to a knee injury.
+Lewis did not practice in any capacity this week and will miss his second consecutive game due to a knee injury.
 Kemoko Turay is likely to benefit from increased snaps as long as the rookie second-round pick remains sidelined.

 Lewis (knee) is officially listed as doubtful for Saturday's divisional-round playoff game against the Chiefs.

-Lewis sat out last week's wild-card win over the Texans due to a knee injury, and appears to be trending towards sitting out versus the Chiefs.
+Lewis sat out last week's wild-card win over the Texans due to a knee injury, and he appears to be trending towards sitting out versus the Chiefs.
 If the rookie second-round pick were to remain sidelined again, expect Kemoko Turay to receive an uptick in snaps.

 Lewis (knee) is ruled out for Saturday's game against the Texans, Kevin Bowen of 1070 The Fan Indianapolis reports.

 Lewis will sit out Indianapolis' playoff opener due to a knee injury.
 With the rookie second-round pick sidelined, Kemoko Turay is expected to slot into the starting lineup versus Houston.